CanastaWiki/Canasta/README.md

 ## Elasticsearch

-By default, the stack uses `elasticsearch/elasticsearch:6.8.13` container and stores indexes under `elasticsearch` volume to make the data persist across container restarts.
+By default, the stack uses the `elasticsearch/elasticsearch:6.8.13` container and stores indexes in the `elasticsearch` volume, to make the data persist across container restarts.

-Despite the ElasticSearch container is active by default the wiki won't use it until you'll make necessary configurations in `LocalSettings.php`, eg:
+Despite the fact that the Elasticsearch container is active by default, the wiki won't use it until you make the necessary configuration changes in `LocalSettings.php`, e.g.:

 ```php
 cfLoadExtension( 'Elastica' );